-DAVID S. WILLIAMS, Professor of Religion, Associate Provost and Director of the Honors Program at the University of Georgia, a position he has held since 2004.
+DAVID S. WILLIAMS, Professor of Religion, Associate Provost and Dean of the Jere W. Morehead Honors College, a position he has held since 2004.
 In his position, Williams oversees the operations of the Honors Program as well as the campus-wide Center for Undergraduate Research Opportunities (CURO) and the Foundation Fellowship, the university’s premier academic scholarship.
 He also serves as UGA’s campus faculty representative for several nationally competitive scholarships, including the Rhodes, Marshall, Goldwater, Truman, and Udall scholarships, and he has responsibility for the Student Fulbright Scholarship.

 An alumnus of the UGA Honors Program, Williams received his bachelor’s degree in 1979 and a master’s degree from UGA in 1982, following a year of intensive language study at Emory University in 1980.
 After earning his Ph.D. in Ohio in 1988, he joined the UGA faculty in the Department of Religion in the Franklin College of Arts and Sciences in 1989.
 Prior to being appointed director of the Honors Program, he served as head of the department from 2002 to 2004.